enviodev/docs/docs/HyperIndex/Tutorials/tutorial-op-bridge-deposits.md

 And just like that, you've successfully indexed the Optimism Bridge contracts on both Optimism and Ethereum Mainnet using the Envio HyperIndex contract import feature.

-Be sure to check out our [video walkthrough](https://www.youtube.com/watch?v=9U2MTFU9or0) on Youtube, including other tutorials that showcase Envio’s indexing features and capabilities.
+Be sure to check out our [video walkthrough](https://www.youtube.com/watch?v=9U2MTFU9or0) on YouTube, including other tutorials that showcase Envio’s indexing features and capabilities.